Ashton Park School

 Ashton Park School is a coeducational secondary school and sixth form located in the Bower Ashton area of Bristol, England.

 History

 The school opened on 8 September 1955 as Ashton Park Secondary Modern School, built in the grounds of Ashton Court.

-Students come from primary schools including Ashton Gate, Hotwells, Southville, Compass Point, Hillcrest Primary School and Luckwell.
+Students come from primary schools including Ashton Gate, Hotwells, Southville, Compass Point, Hillcrest Primary School and Luckwell Primary.

-The school has a sixth form centre which has the freedom of college, but the support of a school.
-This prepares students for the next stage in their life.
-The school was a specialist Sports College.
-The school still has many extra curriculum clubs for a wide variety of team sports, dance and athletics.
+The school has a sixth form centre which has some of the freedoms of college, but the support of a school, intended to prepare students for the next stage in their life.
+The school was formerly a specialist Sports College.
+Ashton Park has many extracurricular clubs for a wide variety of team sports, performing arts and sciences.

 Previously a foundation school administered by Bristol City Council, in July 2018 Ashton Park School converted to academy status.
-The school is now sponsored by the Gatehouse Green Learning Trust.
+The school is now a member of Excalibur Multi Academy Trust.